 - Environmental stewardship as a multimodal approach to treating wildlife.

-- Part 2 will summarize Dr Campbell-Ward’s research evaluating the key rescue/rehabilitation-related wild animal welfare outcomes and ethical dilemmas encountered during the 2019/2020 Australian ‘black summer’ bushfires.The 2019/2020 wildfires put the plight of Australian wildlife and the realities of Anthropocene-related climate change on the international stage.
+- Part 2 summarizes Dr. Campbell-Ward’s research evaluating the key rescue/rehabilitation-related wild animal welfare outcomes and ethical dilemmas encountered during the 2019/2020 Australian ‘black summer’ bushfires.The 2019/2020 wildfires put the plight of Australian wildlife and the realities of Anthropocene-related climate change on the international stage.
 In the often resource- and attention-poor field of wildlife rescue and rehabilitation, offers of financial and well-meaning practical help were abundant.
-As the world grappled with a sense of collective ecological grief, veterinarians and wildlife rescuers were placed under immense pressure to achieve positive outcomes with unprecedented levels of traditional and social media exposure.This project has generated a suite of interesting results of relevance to large scale wildlife rehabilitation efforts, veterinary and animal care worker mental health and resilience, the influence of the media in disasters, compliance with established Codes of Practice and inter-agency/stakeholder communication.To conclude, there will be a discussion centered around how the research results might be and are being incorporated into natural disaster preparedness plans for the future.
+As the world grappled with a sense of collective ecological grief, veterinarians and wildlife rescuers were placed under immense pressure to achieve positive outcomes with unprecedented levels of traditional and social media exposure.This project has generated a suite of interesting results of relevance to large scale wildlife rehabilitation efforts, veterinary and animal care worker mental health and resilience, the influence of the media in disasters, compliance with established Codes of Practice and inter-agency/stakeholder communication.To conclude, there is a discussion centered around how the research results might be and are being incorporated into natural disaster preparedness plans for the future.

 About the presenters